GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/global-variables.md

 ## Using global variables in expressions

 You can use global variables in [expressions](/gdevelop5/all-features/expressions).
 Just write the name of the variable to use it in a formula.
 Note that if a scene variable, an object or a parameter, in a function, is using the same name, it will take the priority over the global variable.

-!!! note

-    You can also access variable using the expressions `GlobalVariable(<name of the variable>)` (for a variable containing a number) and `GlobalVariableString(<name of the variable>)` (for a variable containing a text).
-For example: `GlobalVariable(TotalScore)`.

-    These expressions are more verbose and not recommended to use anymore, but will still work and you can find them in some games.